 The exterior of an Interxion data center in Copenhagen.

-European data center specialist Interxion
+European colocation and data center specialist Interxion

 While London is the key market for several of its competitors, Interxion has five facilities each in Amsterdam and Frankfurt, and four data centers in Paris.